ajayjanapareddi/fetch-display-list-items/README.md

 ## Conclusion

 This app showcases the use of modern Android development tools and practices to create a responsive and user-friendly application.
-It demonstrates data fetching, processing, and displaying using Kotlin, MVVM architecture and Jetpack Compose.
+It demonstrates data fetching, processing, and displaying using Kotlin, MVVM architecture and Jetpack Compose...